pyro-kinetics/pyrokinetics/docs/joss/paper.md

 quantify the level of turbulent transport in fusion reactors and can be used to understand the major drivers of turbulence.
 The realisation of fusion critically depends on understanding how to mitigate turbulent transport and thus requires high levels of confidence in the tools being used.
-Many different gyrokinetic modelling codes are available for use and pyrokinetics aims to standardise the analysis of such simulations.
+Many different gyrokinetic modelling codes are available for use and Pyrokinetics aims to standardise the analysis of such simulations.

 # Statement of need